Multi-resolution quality improvement for patch-based texture synthesis in wavelet domain

 Honolulu, HI, USA

 Rzhanov, Yuri; Gu, Fan; and Hausner, Alejo, "Multi-resolution quality improvement for patch-based texture synthesis in wavelet domain" (2006).
-Center for Coastal and Ocean Mapping.
+International Association of Science and Technology for Development (IASTED).
 375.